denzveloper/denzveloper.github.io/_posts/2024-06-07-IPv6-ISP-List.md

 ## Why IPv6
 IPv6 is cheapest way for get publicity own micro-service or small project than IPv4.
 Because the IPv4 with public IP only can get for a subription fees with your ISP and its not cheap ( sure for me :) ) in Indonesia price is about ~ Rp 500.000,- and its just get a one dynamic IPv4 public IP and its without DDNS service Domain for get a domain with better remember your service :) .
 But please a note this IPv6 cant connected if witch one server or the clients cant get IPv6 provided by ISP.
-Make sure with this article you can choose ISP for client/server with booth support IPv6, or you can use Cloudflare WARP too or other VPN Service that support IPv6.
+Make sure with this article you can choose ISP for client/server with booth support IPv6, or for the client you can use Cloudflare WARP services too or other VPN Service that support IPv6.

 This is list a Indonesian Cable based ISP supporting IPv6